angeldollface/mina/README.markdown

 This update event is triggered via a controller.
 This controller has three properties:
 i) the stateful data to update, ii) the function to change the state of the data, and iii) the element to trigger the update.

-Both components and controllers are added to your app and the app class kees track of all the stateful data and any update events receieved.
+Both components and controllers are added to your app and the app class keeps track of all the stateful data and any update events receieved.
-Once the data changes and resultijg from that, the HTML, the HTML containing the stateful data is updated and sent to the client.
+Once the data changes and resulting from that, the HTML too, the HTML containing the stateful data is updated and sent to the client.

 ## USAGE :hammer:

 ### APIs